mollie/mollie-api-ruby/README.md

 ```

 **Note**: If you specify an amount, you must specify the *correct* number of decimals.
-We strongly recommend sending value as a string.
+We strongly recommend sending `value `as a string.
 Note that even though most currencies
-use two decimals, some use three or none, like JPY.
+use two decimals, some use three or none, like `JPY`.
 All amounts returned in the v2
 API will use this format.

 ### Retrieving a payment